June 4, 2020 | Brockport, NY | Classroom

 Develop a campus safety program for the abduction and/or exploitation of college and university students.
 Learn about legal requirements related to reporting and responding to reports of missing or abducted students.
 You will learn how to develop a campus safety program and about applicable federal laws regarding confidentiality, and reporting requirements.
 Examine initial response and investigative strategies that are essential in the recovery of the abducted student.
 Explore the increasing challenge of students who are exploited and lured into unsafe situations via the use of the internet.

-The deadline to register is April 30, 2020.
-This training is designed for campus and local law enforcement partners, student affairs, resident life and housing, and other officials responsible for student safety.
+***This class has been cancelled.
+Sign up for our mailing list to ensure that you are notified when this is rescheduled.*** This training is designed for campus and local law enforcement partners, student affairs, resident life and housing, and other officials responsible for student safety.

 Upon completion of this training, you will be able to: * Develop an effective campus safety program and response for abducted or exploited students * Identify applicable related to reporting and responding to missing, abducted and exploited students * Identify the methods used on the internet to lure students into unsafe situations